julianstephens/coolify-deploy/README.md

 - **Docker Image Support**: Works with prebuilt Docker images from container registries like GHCR.
 - **Environment Variable Management**: Parse `.env` formatted secrets and apply them to applications.
 - **Structured Logging**: All operations are logged in a structured JSON format for clear, machine-readable output.
-- **Dry Run Mode**: Test your deployments without making any actual changes to your infrastructure.
+- **Dry Run & Drift Detection**: Test your deployments without making changes and see a summary of what would happen (create, update, prune).
+- **Strict Reconciliation**: Automatically prunes undefined resources and environment variables to prevent configuration drift.
+- **Deployment Polling**: Waits for deployments to finish and reports the final status, ensuring CI pipelines reflect the true outcome.
 - **Idempotent**: Safe to run multiple times; it creates new applications or updates existing ones only as needed.

 ## 📦 Installation